suyashmahar/suyash-thesis/Chapters/rpcool.typ

 #BoldParagraph[Evaluation configuration.]
 <evaluation-configuration.>
 All experiments in this work were performed on machines with Dual Intel Xeon Silver 4416+ and 256~GiB of memory.
 RDMA-based experiments use two servers with Mellanox CX-5 NICs.
 For the TCP experiments, we use the NIC in Ethernet mode, enabling TCP traffic over the RDMA NICs (IPoIB~@ipoib).
-Unless stated otherwise, all experiments are run on the v6.3.13 of the Linux kernel with adaptive sleep between busy-wait iterations (@subsec:busy-wait).
+Unless stated otherwise, all experiments are run on the v6.3.13 of the Linux kernel with adaptive sleep between busy-wait iterations (@system-details, "Adaptive Busy Waiting").

 All experiments are running on the local shared memory with sealing enabled.
 RPCool-relaxed refers to RPCool with sealing disabled.

-#figure(
+~#figure(
-  caption: [No-op Latency and throughput of MemRPC (CXL, CXL-relaxed, and RDMA), RDMA-based eRPC, failure-resilient CXL-based ZhangRPC, and gRPC.
-MemRPC-relaxed is MemRPC with sealing and sandboxing (Section~@sec:overview-third) disabled.], table(
+  caption: [No-op Latency and throughput of RPCool (CXL, CXL-relaxed, and RDMA), RDMA-based eRPC, failure-resilient CXL-based ZhangRPC, and gRPC.
+RPCool-relaxed is RPCool with sealing and sandboxing (@sec:overview-third) disabled.], table(
       columns: (auto, auto, auto, auto, auto, auto, auto),